Shhh: These 100+ Spots Are Your Secret Source for an Incredible Date Night in the Western Suburbs

 • Downtown Naperville: If wandering bookstores is your thing (or a treat for your spouse), Downtown Naperville has you covered.
 Check out Anderson’s Bookshop (the indie bookstore after my own heart) or explore the two-story Barnes & Noble.
 If you haven’t been in a while, you’ll find some great newer restaurants over on Water Street, including Quiubo and Vaisili’s.
 In nice weather, strolling the Riverwalk is a great way to spend your time after eating.

 • Downtown Westmont: Kim’s Uncle Pizza has been making a splash with Chicago critics and foodie lists (check out the Chicago Tribune’s review) with the other Chicago-style pizza: thin-crust, tavern-style cut into square pieces.
 There are only a couple of booths, so you can snag one or head over to the benches at Quincy and Cass to eat.
 If you’re looking for more of a sit-down affair, check out Neat Kitchen + Bar instead.
-For dessert, Tasty Treat will bring you back with classic ice cream scoops and retro prices, too.

 Date night doesn’t have to be expensive.
 These free (or cheap) local destinations offer a chance to connect over something fun while still getting out of the house: